 Prolonged exposure to dextrose also seems to increase the effective peritoneal surface area as a result of neovascularization.

 Long dialysis duration (> 6 years), repeated episodes of peritonitis, and intra-abdominal adhesions may lead to scarring of the peritoneum.
 Instead of a thin layer of smooth muscle cells between vessels and peritoneal cavity, there may be collagen deposition, fibroblasts and increased distance between capillaries and the peritoneal cavity.

 Consequences of high transport status

-In the past, observational studies of High transporters on CAPD revealed a higher mortality rate.
-With widespread usage of CCPD, High transport type does not appear to now be a risk factor for early mortality.
+In the past, observational studies of high transporters on CAPD revealed a higher mortality rate.
+With widespread usage of CCPD, high transport type no longer appears to be a risk factor for early mortality.